mmcgrana/gobyexample/README.md

 execution order.
 It depends on how the Go runtime schedules its goroutines and may vary by operating system, CPU architecture, or even Go version.

+Similarly, examples that iterate over maps may produce items in a different order from what you're getting on your machine.
+This is because the order of iteration over maps in Go is [not specified and is not guaranteed to be the same from one iteration to the next.](https://go.dev/ref/spec#RangeClause).

 It doesn't mean anything is wrong with the example.
 Typically the code in these examples will be insensitive to the actual order of the output; if the code is sensitive to the order - that's probably a bug - so feel free to report it.